gameofthieves/back-end/README.md

 ```

 # Roles
-`roles.js` in the `model/` directory is home to the possible random role assignments to every user in a game session.
-Each nested object has `name`, `alignment`, and `action` properties.
-* `name` refers to the role name, such as cop, jailor, or thief.
-* `alignment` determines the alignemtn that each role belongs to, and the win condition of each player.
-* `action` is a function available to each role, which determines the target of their nightly action and returns a success message to the user when they properly enter the `@action <target>` command.

 There are currently 7 roles and 1 sub-role in the game, and more can be added as desired with proper logic refactoring (over 30 roles in some Mafia variants).
 These roles are:

 ## Town
 * **Cop:** Can investigate one player each night.
 Receives "town" or "thief" result for that player.
 * **Creeper:** Can see who one player targeted each night.
 If the targeted player performs a night action, the creeper will receive a result of who the action was directed toward.
 If the targeted player does not perform an action, no result will be received.